sriramlab/OrientAGraph/example/arctic-data/README.md

     <em> Left image is OrientAGraph in default mode (llik = 364.943); Right image is OrientAGraph witout MLNO (llik = 364.943).</em>
 </p>

-In this case, we can see that MLNO search does not improve the graph.
-Please keep track of this information and if you find real world examples where MLNO makes a difference, we would love to know!!
-Please send to ekmolloy@umd.edu
+For this dataset, MLNO search does not improve the graph.

-To analyze a dataset where MLNO has an impact, go to [this example](../toy-data/README.md).
+To analyze a dataset where MLNO has an impact, go to [this example](../lipson-data/README.md).

+If you find real world examples where MLNO makes a difference, we would love to know!!
+Please send a message to ekmolloy@umd.edu